-A generous gift of $25,000 from Aaron and Annie Malone of St. Louis made the building a reality for the community.
+A generous gift of $25,000 from Aaron and Annie Malone of St. Louis was the last bit of funding needed to make the building a reality for the community.
 Annie Malone, the owner/inventor of an ethnic hair care line, Poro Products, was an important American entrepreneurial pioneer.
 By creating the distribution system to sell her products door-to-door, she believed the combination of her specialized personal care products designed for the Black woman along with the method to sell them, would enable women to improve themselves economically and physically leading to greater self-respect in all areas of their lives.
 The YMCA’s aim to improve the physical and social lives of its members and the community fit with Annie Malone’s vision of self-improvement through individual effort.
-It also corresponded with the personal philosophy Paul R. Williams advocated in his essay I Am A Negro.
+It also corresponded with the personal philosophy Paul R. Williams advocated in his 1937 essay I Am A Negro published in The American Magazine.
 He too believed that great progress was possible for the African American community through education, personal accountability and hard work.

 Originally designed in a configuration of four building blocks, the Spanish Colonial Revival-style 28th Street YMCA was a multipurpose complex.
 Members of the “Y” entered the main four-story building through one of two identical entrances marked by an engraved panel, Men’s Entrance or Boy’s Entrance. (image 3) This building held meeting space, administrative offices and 52 "cozy, airy and sanitary bedrooms" for single men on its two top floors.
 The two-story building on the east housed a large white tiled swimming pool.
 A gymnasium with a separate entrance completed the group.
 (A two-story rear annex no longer exists.)